-Increase productivity with technology-employee partnerships
+Increase productivity with tech-employee partnerships

 Summary